Gay Mean Girls: Season Two

+The second season premiered at the TIFF Next Wave in January 2023.

 Reception

 Gay Mean Girls has been praised for its candid exploration of intersectionality and the problematization of "white queerness" within the queer community.
 Critics have noted the show's subversion of stereotypes typical of queer romance, such as being in love with a best friend, having a white protagonist, and focusing solely on romantic love.
-Speaking on its modern, unapologetic nature, the online magazine starrymag points out, "[y]ou don't see a lot of shows bringing up topics like gaslighting and heteronormativity from the first episode and I was pleasantly surprised to see it discussed in such a raw and natural way, that’s still entertaining."
+Speaking on its modern, unapologetic nature, the online magazine starrymag points out, "[y]ou don't see a lot of shows bringing up topics like gaslighting and heteronormativity from the first episode and I was pleasantly surprised to see it discussed in such a raw and natural way, that's still entertaining."
 Bella Media Channel compares Gay Mean Girls to other niche, queer series such as Carmilla and Barbelle.

 In 2019, Gay Mean Girls was featured on Elle Canada's Pop Culture Radar.

+Season two was praised for its vibrant visuals and inclusion of physical media.
+It was also touted for its thoughtful portrayal of complex issues such as weaponization of social justice language, betrayal, and its critique of safe spaces.
+The series challenges typical tropes and power dynamics, acting as a strong "deconstruction of chosen families."

+The Toronto Guardian praised the series for its authenticity, noting that director "Heyishi Zhang brings a lot of herself into these stories and creates an incredibly layered, raw and honest portrayal of intersectional issues within the queer community… [she] brings these issues to the forefront while also creating something fun, vibrant, and sarcastic that's a joy to watch."

+CanCulture Magazine says the second season "challenges what family means to young, marginalized communities and how it can change as you learn to be true to yourself."